quantum-quirks/oldperitia/docs/source/faq.rst

   ii) **Deaf and hard of hearing individuals**

     The software can provides American Sign Language content , text to American Sign Language, American Sign Language letters, common American Sign Language words and phrases.

+  iii) **Individuals with mobility impairments**

-Individuals with mobility impairments: The software can provide Keyboard shortcuts, voice control, large text and buttons, and other features to help individuals who have difficulty using a mouse. to do repetitive tasks.
+    The software can provide Keyboard shortcuts, voice control, large text and buttons, and other features to help individuals who have difficulty using a mouse. to do repetitive tasks.

+  iv) **Individuals with cognitive impairments**

-Individuals with cognitive impairments: The software can provide simple interfaces, clear navigation, and customizable settings to help individuals with cognitive difficulties understand and use technology.
+    The software can provide simple interfaces, clear navigation, and customizable settings to help individuals with cognitive difficulties understand and use technology.